National Anthropological Archives (NAA)

-The National Anthropological Archives and Human Studies Film Archives in the department of Anthropology, Collections and Archives Program collect and preserve historical and contemporary anthropological materials that document the world's cultures and the history of anthropology.
-Their collections represent the four fields of anthropology – ethnology, linguistics, archaeology, and physical anthropology – and include fieldnotes, journals, manuscripts, correspondence, photographs, maps, sound recordings, film and video created by Smithsonian anthropologists and other preeminent scholars.
+The National Anthropological Archives and Human Studies Film Archives collect and preserve historical and contemporary anthropological materials that document the world's cultures and the history of anthropology.
+Their collections represent the four fields of anthropology – ethnology, linguistics, archaeology, and physical anthropology – and include fieldnotes, journals, manuscripts, correspondence, photographs, maps, sound recordings, film and video created by Smithsonian anthropologists and other scholars.

 National Anthropological Archives, in partnership with the Recovering Voices Initiative, awarded $1 million grant to digitize materials

-The National Anthropological Archives (NAA) and the Human Studies Film Archives (HSFA) has received a $1 million grant from the Arcadia Fund to launch the first two years of a long-term project to digitize endangered-language materials currently housed in the NAA.
-As many of you know from first-hand experience, the materials found in this archive preserve an unparalleled collection of primary sources for investigating endangered cultures and languages, indigenous environmental knowledge and the connections between these subjects.
-The project will be implemented by the National Anthropological Archives Program working in collaboration with the Recovering Voices Program on development of outreach.
+The National Anthropological Archives (NAA) has received a $1 million grant from the Arcadia Fund to launch the first two years of a long-term project to digitize endangered-language materials currently housed in the NAA.
+The materials found in this archive preserve an unparalleled collection of primary sources for investigating endangered cultures and languages, indigenous environmental knowledge, and the connections between these subjects.
+The project will be implemented by the National Anthropological Archives Program, working in collaboration with the Recovering Voices Program on development of outreach.

 Through this project, the team will digitize its entire collection of ethnographic sound recordings, estimated at 3,000 hours, as well as 35,000 pages of manuscript materials, using techniques that will make these electronic sources readily available to the public through the Smithsonian’s online and openly accessible catalog system.
 The project team plans to create digital surrogates of voice recordings and paper documents in the NAA, and make them publicly available to support researchers and communities seeking to research, document and revitalize indigenous languages and cultures.
 Online access will make the material widely available for use without damage to the historic originals.

-National Anthropological Archives needs your help with a new transcription project
+National Anthropological Archives needs your help with transcription

 Be a Smithsonian transcription volunteer!
 Help us transcribe a number of materials and support our commitment to make our collections digitally accessible.
 For more information visit: https://transcription.si.edu/